 This study identifies what Church leaders have taught about Gethsemane by analyzing their talks.

 “The Teachings of Church Leaders Regarding the Crucifixion of Jesus Christ, 1852-2018,” John Hilton III, Emily K. Hyde, McKenna Grace Trussel, BYU Studies Quarterly 59, no. 1

 While Church leaders testify of the importance of Christ’s suffering in Gethsemane, they mention the saving importance of the Crucifixion five times more than they do Gethsemane.

 “The Purifying Power of Gethsemane,” Bruce R. McConkie, April 1985 General Conference

-“We know that in some way, incromprehensible to us, his suffering satisfied the demands of justive, ransomed penitent souls from the pains and penalties of sin, and made mercy available to those who believe in his holy name.”
+“We know that in some way, incomprehensible to us, his suffering satisfied the demands of justice, ransomed penitent souls from the pains and penalties of sin, and made mercy available to those who believe in his holy name.”

 “Luke 22: Gethsemane,” Robert Millet and Peter Huff, Interfaith Conversations, John A. Widtsoe Foundation

 Learn about Luke 22 from two scholars, a Latter-day Saint and a Catholic.